marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Today I get proper time and ability to continue work.

 But found that I not able to download Metasploit.......
 So will play else one time... with this on current time.

+After some tricks and tweaks looks like that I able normally use Metasploit.

+So, if SNORT will be able to detect such things (which most likely required some else steps :( and configuration):

+I just already able to start trying to play with Metasploit more time.

+Will be interesting.... but it already take so many time about steps, which (maybe) should be done more briefly.